CaishunChen/c_stm32l053_epd/README.md

-# Simple blinky project for stm32l053 dicovery
+# stm32l053 dicovery project for epd display

 ## Brief
-This is a good starting point for further development
+This project is a good starting point for handling the attached electronic paper display.